msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 Mediate | C: Contagion | D: Simulation

 ## Diagnosis
+This gives us the four most general theories of sympathy.
+We have theories that maintain that sympathising with another person's feeling is immediate, and theories that posit some mediator phenomenon.
+And we have theories that maintain that sympathising with another involves a merely intentional mode of awareness, and theories that deny this.
 Laying out the possibilities in this way allows us to make some observations.

 ### Bias towards contagion and simulation
 At least in recent literature, there is a striking bias towards the options in the second row of our diagram---what I've labelled the contagion and simulation theories.